ammein/custom-code-editor/README.md

 }
 ```

 > NOTE : If you wish to add more options, take a look at `aceTypes.js` in `node_modules/custom-code-editor/aceTypes.js` to see how it is done.
-And MAKE SURE you do it in an ARRAY like above example.
+And MAKE SURE you do it in an ARRAY like the example above.

-## Remove Options
+## Disable Options Customizer
-You wish to remove options customizer ?
-You don't like it ?
+You wish to remove the options customizer?
+You don't like it?
 Don't worry, just set it to `enable : false` like this :
 ```js
 // In custom-code-editor/index.js :
 module.exports = {